 Many clothing companies are now making a big thing of their green credentials with fashion outlets such as Rapanui selling garments exclusively made from bamboo.

 Bamboo Toys and Gadget Accessories

 Fancy a bamboo iPhone case or a bike frame made from the stuff?
-There are certainly plenty of things you can find with this material incorporated into the design including steering wheels, car bodies, surfboards, snowboards, baseball bats, headphones, laptops, cutting boards, helmets, guns and even bathtubs.
+You can certainly find plenty of things with this material incorporated into the design, including steering wheels, car bodies, surfboards, snowboards, baseball bats, headphones, laptops, cutting boards, helmets, guns, and even bathtubs.

 Many parents are starting to go for natural toys for toddlers, particularly those made from bamboo because they are greener and more durable.

-If you like your Chinese food then you know that bamboo shoots are a staple part of many stir fry dishes but this versatile plant is also used in the beer making process and, particularly in China, for medicinal purposes.
-One region close by that has embraced bamboo beer is Mexico where a young entrepreneur, Mauricio Mora Tello, has gone into the brewing business and spent some time in China learning all aspects of the farming side of things.
+If you like your Chinese food, you know that bamboo shoots are a staple part of many stir fry dishes, but this versatile plant is also used in the beer-making process and, particularly, for medicinal purposes in China.
+One region close by that has embraced bamboo beer in Mexico, where a young entrepreneur, Mauricio Mora Tello, has gone into the brewing business and spent some time in China learning all aspects of the farming side.

 According to Science Daily:

-Possibly one of the most versatile materials in the world, bamboo has some very desirable properties that fit nicely with our increasing desire to live greener lives.
-It is easy to grow in places where the soil cannot be used for anything else, simple to manufacture for different uses, and is a cheap material for making numerous products from flooring and roof beams, to car dashboards and refreshing beer.
+Possibly one of the most versatile materials globally, bamboo has some very desirable properties that fit nicely with our increasing desire to live greener lives.
+It is easy to grow in places where the soil cannot be used for anything else, simple to manufacture for different uses, and cheap material for making numerous products from flooring and roof beams to car dashboards and refreshing beer.

-There is no part of the bamboo grass that goes to waste and it should be helping us all to live in more sustainable ways for many years to come.
+No part of the bamboo grass goes to waste, and it should be helping us all to live in more sustainable ways for many years to come.